Revature-Project2-Team1/Project2_FrontEnd/README.md

 ## Usage

 > Run the .jar file or through an IDE for the backend and run the ng serve and go to localhost to begin the application.
 You can login as a Patient to see your vaccine status and generate a QR code to show your status.
 You are also able to scan a QR code on your computer to see the status of the holder of that Qr code.
-You then have to logout to register as a patient to connect your login infomation and your medical status.
+You then have to logout to register as a patient to connect your login information and your medical status.
 Login into professional to add a shot date to a patient, logout after that.